 “For all my life I have lived in shadow; the shadow of the city where I lie, cheat, and steal for scraps of bread.
 The shadow of my parents, once proud nobles, killed when I was but a child.
 The shadow of the empire, whose false light darkens the world around it.
 I now wear this cloak, black as the Tyrant-King’s heart, a symbol of how dark and broody and edgy I am,”

-Two; DO NOT use any matte, wash, or drybrush on Black 3.0.
 You will ruin the effect.
 I did a test paint on a scrap of plastic and added Testors Matte Finish on it.
-It was no longer matte, dark, void black.
+It was no longer matte, dark, or void black.
 You can paint over Black 3.0 with no issue if you are picking out other details on a model, such as belts or clasps.

-Three; I do not recommend using this on metal miniatures.
-I did one, and it flakes off very easily because I can’t use any sealer on it.
+I do not recommend using this on metal miniatures.
+I did one, and it didn’t turn out how I wanted it.
+Instead, it flakes off very easily as you can’t use any sealer on it.

-So, hopefully, we learned how to use our black paints a little bit better, and the best way to use specialty black.
+So, hopefully, we learned how to use our black paints a little bit better.
 May you back-stab all your enemies!